ayanahm/simple-csv-transformer/README.md

 More built in features can be introduced.
 Also a Reducer strategy can be implemented.
 The current way only supports mapping between string values.
 It might be useful to enable access to parsed java objects.

+## Optimizations

+Experimental idea:
+In most of the up-to-date operating systems, it should be possible to introduce the speed significantly for huge csv files.
+With the idea being, the some chunks of rows can be transformed in parallel.
+Where each job working on a single chunk, can write into a temporary file.
+Using FileChannel#transferFrom, the files can be joined into the final CSV file.
+The point in this is the transferFrom delegates to operating system, and modern systems use memory caches for actively used files which is significantly faster.
+Hence ,though experimental, would worth trying.